-We are pleased to announce that Quilter Cheviot has awarded £150,000 funding to The Brain Charity as part of its ongoing Dementia Initiative.
+We are pleased to announce that Quilter Cheviot has awarded £150,000 funding to The Brain Charity as part of our ongoing dementia project, Music Makes Us!

-The charity, which is based in Liverpool, offers emotional support, practical help and social activities to anyone with a neurological condition, as well as their family, friends and carers.
-60% of staff and 80% of volunteers at The Brain Charity have a neurological condition. £50,000 will be provided to the charity per year over three years and will be used to arrange 12 week courses for people living with dementia, using dance and music as a means of non-pharmaceutical intervention.
+£50,000 will be provided to the charity per year over three years and will be used to arrange 12-week courses for people living with dementia, using dance and music as a means of non-pharmaceutical intervention.

 Nanette Mellor, Chief Executive Officer at The Brain Charity said: “We are absolutely thrilled to have been awarded this funding by Quilter Cheviot and look forward to putting the money to extremely good use.
 Research has shown that listening to music and its therapeutic properties has a number of positive effects which include delayed cognitive deterioration, improved mood, physical fitness and social interaction.”